WHAT IS GEORGIA UNITED NATIONS ASSEMBLY?

 - During a simulation they must employ a variety of communications and critical thinking skills to defend and advance the policies of their country.

 - This program is designed for students in grades 6 - 12. *Some schools may do 5-8 or 8-12 for grades depending on how the school divides grades.

-- The State YMCA brings in a living Holocaust Survivor to meet with students and share their story.
+- When possible, we bring in a living Holocaust Survivor to meet with students and share their story.